sjpiper145/MakerSkillTree/README.md

 - Teaching a class or friend on x skill
 - Releasing an online tutorial on x skill

-# Yet to Make
+# Yet to Make (5/31)
 ✅ 3D Printing and 3D Modelling
 ✅ Woodworking
 ☐ Blacksmithing
 ☐ Metalworking
+☐ CNC
 ☐ Automotive
 ✅ Laser Cutting
 ☐ Electronics
+☐ PCB Design (50% - In Progress)
 ☐ Crafting
 ☐ Arts
 ☐ Crochet (80% - In Progress)